 Program and General Revenues-Amounts reported as program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions (including special assessments) that are restricted to meeting the operational or capital requirements of a particular function or segment.
 There are no program revenues in the current year.
-Items not properly included among program revenues are reported instead as general revenues.
+All tobacco settlement revenue and other internally dedicated resources are reported as general revenues rather than as program revenues.

-Tobacco Settlement Revenues-During the fiscal year ended December 31, 2019, NTASC recognized tobacco settlement revenues in accordance with the Master Settlement Agreement.
+Tobacco Settlement Revenues-During the fiscal year ended December 31, 2020, NTASC recognized tobacco settlement revenues in accordance with the Master Settlement Agreement.
 Payments are made according to a set formula based on tobacco sales.